ManorCare of Oak Lawn West

 Tour multiple facilities before picking one for your loved one and observe what kind of environment they foster.
 Are staff friendly and is the facility clean?
 Do their protocols for the kind of care your relative requires fit normal standards?

 Second, when you place your family member in assisted living, conduct regular welfare checks on them and stay in contact so you can keep tabs on how they are being treated.
 Visit often so you can continue to observe staff behaviors and the general upkeep of the facility.
 Ask questions if anything seems off.

 Third, learn the signs of abuse and neglect.
 These are many and varied, but some obvious ones to start with are physical and behavioral signs your loved one may display.
 Watch for unexplained injuries or if your relative appears unkempt or unwashed.
 Note if they suddenly become withdrawn, violent, depressed, or easily confused.

 Other signs could include frequent hospitalization, wandering, severe bedsores, a dirty room, or any instances of medical treatments or medicine being administered incorrectly.

 Has your loved one suffered personal injury under the care of ManorCare of Oak Lawn West or another Illinois assisted living facility?
 If you’re ready to seek legal counsel for an elder abuse and neglect case, the attorneys at Levin & Perconti have the experience and record of success that you’ll need.
-We’ve helped hundreds of families win the settlements and verdicts they desired against nursing homes in cases involving, but not limited to, the following.
+We’ve helped hundreds of families win the settlements and verdicts they desired against nursing homes.

 If it’s time to protect your loved one and seek justice for them, don’t waste any more time.
 We are available to take your call any hour of the day.
 Just click or call Levin & Perconti at 888-424-5757 for a free consultation.
 Let us help you protect your loved one and other seniors today.